codi-hacks/space-race/entities/README.md

 - offset_y (number = offset_x) The y-axis pixel offset.
 This will match the offset_x unless specified.
 - scale_x (number = 1) The x-axis scaling of the sprite.
 - scale_y (number = 1) The y-axis scaling of the sprite.

-### Optional Values

-Other traits assignable to entities that are optional

-- gravitational_mass (number) What mass to use when calculating gravity between two entities